 The rehabilitation center at Hardy Lake has been in operation since 1989 and is the only State-owned raptor facility in Indiana.
 Though owned by the State of Indiana, all costs for medical care, food and supplies are paid for through donations to the 501c3 not-for-profit group Friends of Hardy Lake.

 The Interpretive Staff at Hardy Lake travels throughout the State of Indiana with permanently-injured birds of prey.
 The Naturalists often do programming for schools, scout groups, camps, churches, and private events.
+The Raptor Center is not regularly open to the public.

 DESCRIPTION OF HIKING TRAILS